Danger Level: 1/5

 Common questions about identification, prevention, and treatment

-Are daddy long legs the most venomous spider?
+Are daddy long legs the most venomous spider in the world?

-This is a myth.
+No, that's a popular myth.
 Cellar spiders can bite and their venom is not particularly potent.
-They're completely harmless to humans and actually prey on dangerous spiders like black widows.
+They're completely harmless to humans and actually prey on dangerous spiders like black widows and hobo spiders.

 Related